Lapland holidays overview

 Our top Lapland holidays

-Best time to go to Lapland
+Best time to go on holiday to Lapland

 The best time to visit Lapland?
 Anytime.
 Really.
 January brings the crystal-clear light that you only imagine in dreams, February’s deep, crisp snow is best for winter sports, and March has optimum aurora borealis viewing conditions.
 Melting snow between April and August exposes the beautiful landscape beneath, before an autumnal patchwork of burnt red, orange and yellow appears in September.
 November to December brings big snow and a community propelled by cross country skis and snowshoes; look beyond the fly-in, fly-out Christmas crowds and there are brilliant festive trips to be had.